simurgailab/mask-rcnn-implementation-with-custom-dataset/README.md

     ...
 ```

-After previous step, annotation file (.json) has to been defined as custom.
+&rarr; After previous step, annotation file (.json) has to been defined as custom.
 Meanwhile, attention has to be on the index value in this step.
 The index values are related to your custom json file.
 ```
 class customDataset(utils.Dataset):